Why Code, Why Now: An Information-Theoretic Perspective on the Limits of Machine Learning: A Hierarchy of Learnability

 When a learning system fails, we typically ask: is the model too small?
 The optimizer too weak?
 The data too scarce?
 These questions assume the problem is solvable and that the bottleneck is engineering.
 But learning problems can fail for entirely different reasons, and conflating them leads to wasted resources and misplaced optimism.

 The critical concept is \emph{information structure}, defined as the mechanism by which the world exposes distinguishing information to a learner.
 It determines whether that information exists at all, when it appears, and whether it can be verified.
-Information structure constrains learning more fundamentally than model size, algorithm choice, or computational budget, because no amount of any of the latter can overcome the absence of the former.
+Information structure constrains learning more fundamentally than model size, algorithm choice, or computational budget, because no amount of any of the latter can overcome the absence of the former. \citet{jiang2025epiplexity} formalize a related intuition by decomposing dataset information into \emph{structural information} (learnable patterns extractable into model weights) and \emph{time-bounded entropy} (residual unpredictability) relative to a computationally bounded observer.
+Two datasets with identical total information can differ in how much structure a bounded learner can extract, and it is the structural component that determines what is learnable.

 With this concept, we distinguish five levels of learnability, ordered by the quality of feedback available to the learner, from no signal at all to immediate deterministic verification (Table~\ref{tab:hierarchy}).
+These levels are not sharp boundaries.
+Just as phase transitions in combinatorial problems (such as the SAT solvability threshold near clause density $\alpha \approx 4.26$~\citep{xu2000}) turn a binary classification into a probabilistic landscape, a real-world task often sits in a gradient between adjacent levels, and small changes in problem structure can shift it from one regime to another.

-The hierarchy rests on three formal properties of computational problems---expressibility, computability, and learnability---that characterize different aspects of what machines can and cannot do, and confusing them leads to misdiagnoses of difficulty.
+The hierarchy rests on three formal properties of computational problems, expressibility, computability, and learnability, that characterize different aspects of what machines can and cannot do, and confusing them leads to misdiagnoses of difficulty.
 We define the first two properties as building blocks, then integrate the formal definitions of learnability into the hierarchy levels where they apply.